studica/studica-docs/source/docs/FRCTraining/software-setup/adding-vendor-libraries.rst

       .. tab:: Java

-         In ``Robot.java`` add the following lines of code where appropriate
+         In ``Robot.java``, add the following lines of code where appropriate.

          .. code-block:: java
             :linenos: